SDCHESNEY/asciiwrbsite/docs/roadmap.md

 ## Phase 3 – GitHub Showcase & External Integrations
 **Goal:** Surface GitHub repositories with ASCII cards and optional live data from GitHub API.

+> **Status:** ✅ Completed in November 2025.
+Typed GitHub client with caching backs the new `GitHubShowcase` component, curl output, and integration/bUnit tests.

 | Workstream | Tasks | Definition of Done |
 | --- | --- | --- |